My mind broke a little bit today.

 Many of these people have long since lived, toiled, and eventually died trying to support their families on minimum wage instead of ever having gone to college or had a peaceful moment to ponder anything beyond worry about making rent or finding a meal.
 More people with the potential to do so much more are still on the work-to-live treadmills, and some are yet still to come.

-What mind-blowing scientific discoveries, amazing music and art, and nurturing philosophical concepts were lost along the way or have yet to be discovered because of this starving of people’s potential to think and create?
+What mind-blowing scientific discoveries, amazing music and art, and nurturing philosophical concepts were lost along the way or have yet to be discovered because of this starving of people’s potential and space to think and create?

 Our society has failed to make space for people to live, not just to work.
 And in so doing, we are missing out on the benefits that unfettered creative and intelligent potential can deliver.
 By putting its people on work-to-live treadmills, society is on one itself: walking in place.